-- A. It is a mistake to believe that the jobs people do in the industry are easy. - B. Many people lack the qualities needed to do effective work in the industry. - C. The industry could benefit from people who have a strong desire to work in it. - D. The industry is changing too rapidly for people to keep up with it.
+- A It is a mistake to believe that the jobs people do in the industry are easy. - B Many people lack the qualities needed to do effective work in the industry. - C The industry could benefit from people who have a strong desire to work in it. - D The industry is changing too rapidly for people to keep up with it.

-5. What does 'overlooked' mean in paragraph 4?
+5. What does "overlooked" (paragraph 4 in red letters) mean?

-- A. not considered
+- A not considered

-- B. understood
+- B understood

-- C. not used
+- C not used

-- D. required
+- D required

-6. In the final paragraph, we are told that
+6. In the final paragraph, we are told that ...

-- A. video games have not been effectively exploited as learning tools. - B. young people are being offered more demanding games to play. - C. people used to misunderstand the true nature of video games. - D. other technologies have forced the games industry to compete.
+- A video games have not been effectively exploited as learning tools. - B young people are being offered more demanding games to play. - C people used to misunderstand the true nature of video games. - D other technologies have forced the games industry to compete.